Anxiety After Mushroom Trip – One Year Later

 How I felt before the flight, resembled exactly how I felt during the trip.
 Nauseous, cold, shaking, overwhelmed – accompanied by the feeling of not being strong enough to make it through this situation.

 And that was what most concerned me.
-I had always had a firm belief to be strong enough to make it through anything.
+I had always had a firm belief in being strong enough to make it through anything.
 In those moments of anxiety, that certainty shattered.

 In the months after, the same patterns kept showing up again, in different situations.
 It was also an intensely emotional time, including a very painful breakup.